senya-ashukha/bigram-anchor-words/README.md

 # Results

-Here are Examples of anchor words from vanilla and our modelw.
+Here are an example of anchor words.
 Metrics are also good and could be found in the paper.
 <p align="center">
 <img height="318" src="http://ars-ashuha.ru/images/anchors.png"/>